Closed Cell vs. Open Cell Spray Foam

 Rufus WestSpray Polyurethane Foam Roofing

-Spray foam roofing can be used to solve your commercial building’s toughest challenges, inside and out.
-When it comes to spray foam, a few options are depending on your project requirements.
+Spray foam roofing can solve your commercial building’s toughest challenges, inside and out.
+Regarding spray foam, a few options depend on your project requirements.

-We’ve installed over 59,000,000 sq. feet of roofing domestically and internationally and during that time we helped business owners protect their facilities with spray foam.
+We’ve installed over 65,000,000 sq. feet of roofing domestically and internationally, and during that time, we helped business owners protect their facilities with spray foam.

-In this article, we cover the difference between open and closed cell spray foam.
+This article covers the difference between open and closed-cell spray foam.

 What is Spray Foam?